 Gutenberg is being hailed as groundbreaking for the future of WordPress.
 And rightly so: the new block system is impressive and gives hope for a future without page builders and widgets.
 But unfortunately, the current beta version of Gutenberg is not really usable yet.
 In principle, this is not a bad thing - after all, beta phases are intended to eliminate errors and improve software.
 If it weren't for Matt Mullenweg's magic limit of 100,000 active installations.
 Gutenberg is still a long way from that.

 Last week the update 0.2.0 of the Gutenberg beta version was released.
 Observing the development of the active installations of the plugin (currently 700+), doubts arise whether Matt Mullenweg's 100,000 goal will be reached in the expected one to two months.
 Before the Gutenberg editor can actually be adopted into the core, there will most likely first be a 4.9 release that focuses on theme- and plugin-management and paves the way for Gutenberg .
 The first ideas for the 4.9 update have already been discussed in the Dev Chat.
 WordPress 4.8.1 is expected to be released in the last week of July and will only bring small fixes.

-In a 30-minute interview with apply_filters Matt Mullenweg, WordPress co-founder and CEO of Automattic, talks about his role as WordPress Development Lead and WordPress reviews Automattic's history.
-Mullenweg also discusses his priorities for 2017, including the planned addition of the new Gutenberg editor to the core and advances in the REST API.
-Mullenweg also openly WordPress addresses the recurring problem of the slow implementation of long-standing proposals and visions.
-In this context he addresses the Shady sides of community-based open sourceWordPress projects.
+In a 30-minute interview with apply_filters, Matt Mullenweg, WordPress co-founder and CEO of Automattic, talks about his role as WordPress Development Lead and reviews the history of WordPress, among other topics.
+Mullenweg also comments on his priorities for 2017, including the planned adoption of the new Gutenberg editor into Core and progress on the REST API.
+Mullenweg also openly addresses the recurring problem of slow implementation of long-standing proposals and visions for WordPress.
+In this context, he addresses the downsides of community-based open source WordPress projects.

-Further news at a glance
+More news at a glance